Are you wondering what a sensory-friendly Halloween means?

 Children may not be dressed up in a costume, they may not be able to tolerate the itchy, scratchy factor of dressing up.

-Other children will not be able say “trick or treat” or “thank-you”.
-They are polite children, but may struggle with language.
+Other children will not be able to say “trick or treat” or “thank-you”.
+They are polite children but may struggle with language.

-Even older children may have difficulty understanding how much candy to take from your basket and grab a handful; they may struggle understanding the concept of trick or treating.
+Even older children may have difficulty understanding how much candy to take from your basket and grab a handful; they may struggle to understand the concept of trick or treating.

 Finally, many children may be very shy and not want to talk to you at all, they may struggle to speak to strangers.

-Some children may become upset over something that seems insignificant to you, but is difficult for them to handle due to the crowds, noise, unfamiliarity and all the strangers in costumes.
+Some children may become upset over something that seems insignificant to you but it is difficult for them to handle due to the crowds, noise, unfamiliarity, and all the strangers in costumes.